 GCSAA supports a long-term reauthorization by Congress of the Pesticide Registration Improvement Act (PRIA) to create a more predictable and timely pesticide registration and registration review evaluation process of active ingredients used on golf courses.
 GCSAA supports EPA collecting PRIA fees to register new and innovative pest control products in a timely manner.

-GCSAA supports standalone legislation pending in Congress, as well as language in the 2018 Farm Bill, that would remove the NPDES Clean Water Act permit and restore FIFRA supremacy.
+GCSAA supports standalone legislation pending in Congress that would remove the NPDES Clean Water Act permit and restore FIFRA supremacy.

-Endangered Species Act Litigation (Sub-Issue)
+Endangered Species Act (Sub-Issue)